MengLinMaker/ESP32-data-stream-comparisons/README.md

 Using the built in "serial_library" from arduino IDE.
 The receiver is the Arduino IDE Serial Monitor.
 The baud rate was set to 2000000.
 Note: this is wired and requires good quality usb cable and board.
 The cheap esp32 boards only acheived a max reliable baud rate of 500000.
 The rate of printing depends on the number of symbols printed

 ### esp_now.h - 7200Hz 60batch (wireless esp32 to esp32)
-Using the "esp_now" library by Rui Santos: https://RandomNerdTutorials.com/esp-now-esp32-arduino-ide/.
+Using the "esp_now" library and modified code by Rui Santos: https://RandomNerdTutorials.com/esp-now-esp32-arduino-ide/.
 This protocol is capable of sending out 12000Hz x 4bytes = 48000bytes/s for short durations in close proximity.
 Although theoretical maximum is 125000bytes/s, this is unlikely to be achieved; even half this speed is difficult.

 ### WebSerial.h - 10Hz (wireless esp32 to computer)
 Using Ayush Sharma's WebSerial library: https://github.com/ayushsharma82.
 Higher frequencies lead to buffer overflows.